 What are the Side Effects?

-- There are late onset side effects: In spite of the success of Sculptra, there seems to be adverse effects that show up after a long time.
+- There are late-onset side effects: In spite of the success of Sculptra, there seem to be adverse effects that show up after a long time.
 This is common with many treatments.
-There are mild side-effects such as redness, pain, tenderness, bruising, itching, and bleeding.
+There are mild side effects such as redness, pain, tenderness, bruising, itching, and bleeding.
 Some of the other after-effects of Sculptra may include; granuloma, pseudo abscess, angioedema, and skin induration.
 Paraffinoma has also been reported, 2 years after the injection of Sculptra.

 - Keep Sculptra away from your blood and blood vessels: It is very important that sculpture is not injected into a blood vessel as this can cause blood vessel occlusion, infarction, or embolism.